Fall in Love with Yours Truly by Abby Jimenez

 Conclusion

 I strongly recommend this book to anyone who loves an inspiring and cozy read that will leave you feeling comforted and content.
-This is one of my favourite reads of 2023.
+This is one of my favorite reads of 2023.

 Enjoyed this review?
 Then be sure to add ‘Yours Truly’ to your TBR.
 And if you have already read this book and have some thoughts to share, drop them in the comments below.
 I would love to hear them!